By Audley Seychelles specialist Jack

 Explore the ocean

 The beauty of the Seychelles continues underwater, where kaleidoscopic tropical fish co-exist among the coral reef.
-While snorkeling straight off the beach is possible at the Constance Ephelia, a short boat trip along the coast brings you to a marine national park, and here the reef is at its most pristine.
+While snorkelling straight off the beach is possible at the Constance Ephelia, a short boat trip along the coast brings you to a marine national park, and here the reef is at its most pristine.
 Jumping off the boat into the calm waters opens up a vibrant submarine world where parrot fish and green turtles glide past alongside eagle rays and butterfly fish.

 I’d also suggest taking a boat trip for a chance to explore some of the Seychelles’ other islands.
 These can be organised with your hotel, either on a group or private basis, or you can hop on a local ferry.
 Sailing between the islands, you see the wild coastlines interspersed with the occasional village.